kevin-chalmers/set08103/lectures/lecture03/README.md

 ### Remotes

 A final command we will look at is `git remote`.
 This allows us to view or add remotes.
 A remote is just a remote repository - such as a GitHub one.
-Remote repositories are used for collaboration..
+Remote repositories are used for collaboration.
 To view the current remote we use the raw command:

 ```shell
 git remote